owen-melville/bsubpc-oled-data/README.md

 - <b> Python: </b> Python programs and corresponding batch files used to analyze the raw data.

 - <b> Output Data: </b> Contains analytical outputs for each deposition run and device.
 This includes a large number of graphs and visualizations.
+[Explanation (with visualizations)](https://github.com/owen-melville/bsubpc-oled-data/blob/main/Output%20Data/readme.md)

 <i>For any questions on the Python programs or data herein, please contact Owen Melville (owen.melville@utoronto.ca) </i>